 Do I Need a Lawyer to Settle a Car Accident Case?

 Many people struggle to decide if they need to hire a lawyer after a car accident.
-While serious injury claims will certainly benefit from the assistance of an experienced Kansas City car accident attorney, some accident claims do not need an attorney.
-In every case, we believe it is beneficial for injured parties to seek input from an experienced car accident attorney.
+In general, claims with serious injuries or substantial damages will benefit from the assistance of an experienced car accident attorney.
+Accident claims with only minor injuries and damages often may be settled without an attorney.
+Regardless, in all cases, we recommend that injured parties get a free consultation with an experienced car accident attorney.

-Our car accident attorney provides free, confidential case reviews, and there is no obligation to hire our firm.
-If we believe your case can be handled without an attorney, we will tell you and provide helpful guidance tailored to your particular circumstances.
+1. Call us at 816-203-0143.
+Our car accident attorney provides free, confidential case evaluations.
+There is no obligation to hire our firm.
+If we believe your case can be handled without an attorney, we will tell you.
+We can also provide helpful information tailored to your particular circumstances.

-The information below provides general guidance and hints on how to handle an accident claim without an attorney.
-Of course, every case is different, and the information is not intended to be legal advice for your particular case.
-If you would like specific input on your case, please contact us for a free consultation.
+3. Read on for steps to take in settling a car accident claim.
+The information below provides general guidance on how to handle an accident claim without an attorney.
+Of course, every case is different, and the information is not intended to be legal advice.
+If you would like specific guidance on your case, call us at 816-203-0143.

 Steps to Settling a Car Accident Claim in Kansas or Missouri